Meet Anna Lubas!

 Hey, how are ya?!

-This blog post is from a woman I went to college with, Anna Lubas.
+This guest blog post is from a woman I went to college with, Anna Lubas.
 I did not know Anna well, but I discovered her blog after college and was very moved by her writing.
 I know that you will enjoy taking the time to Meet Anna Lubas!

 I would give her a hug.
 I would tell her how truly loved she is.

-See, that’s what it all comes down to.
+See, that’s what it all comes down to – Love.

 - Unfollow social media accounts that make you feel less worthy/beautiful/awesome/fantastic/talented than you truly are!!
 Go!
 Just do it.
 Do it now!!
-Hahah.
+Haha.

 Joey and Anna